The Aluminum Plant – Pilea cadierei [py-LEE-uh kad-ee-AIR-eye] is a bushy little plant with distinct markings on the leaves.

 The aluminum plant is easy to care for and this house plant requires lots of moisture.
-Do not allow the soil to dry out.
+Keep the soil moist and do not allow the soil to dry out.

 During the warmer months, plants need water two to three times per week.

-Use liquid fertilizer once per week during the summer.
+Use liquid water soluble fertilizer once per week during the summer growing season.

 TIP: If the air starts to get too dry during the winter, mist the plant daily with water.